mozilla/open-leadership-framework/_articles/framework.md

 - Jim Whitehurst, CEO of [RedHat](https://www.redhat.com/en/explore/the-open-organization-book), oversees an “inclusive” decision-making process that provides employees with the opportunity to weigh in on decisions that affect them and to get all the information they need to address their concerns before giving feedback.
 (Whitehurst, 2014).

-This framework will help you understand, adapt, and use open leadership practices to further your work in the Internet health movement and beyond.
+This framework will help you understand, adapt and use open leadership practices to further your work in the Internet health movement and beyond.

 Together, we can use the principles and practices of open leadership to build a healthy Internet reflective of the society we want to see in the world.
 We are glad to be doing this work alongside you.
 Thank your for leadership and for sharing your open journey with us!

 ## Who and what is this framework for?

 This framework is for anyone who shares our passion for openness, working open, and open leadership.
-It is meant for readers from both technical and non-technical backgrounds who want to use open leadership as a means to improve their work, help their communities, and further their personal and professional growth.
+It is meant for readers from both technical and non-technical backgrounds who want to use open leadership as a means to improve their work, help their communities and further their personal and professional growth.

-The aim of the framework is to establish an adaptable set of open leadership principles, practices, and skills that people can use for personal and professional development as part of an open community or project.
-More practical resources built from this framework -  like guides, curriculum, programming, and events - will come later.
+The aim of the framework is to establish an adaptable set of open leadership principles, practices and skills that people can use for personal and professional development as part of an open community or project.
+More practical resources built from this framework -  like guides, curriculum, programming and events - will come later.

 The framework is meant to be a foundation for later work, and, as such, it is not meant to be a practical guide or curriculum just yet.
 Moreover, the framework itself will likely evolve over time as we discover more use cases for it in our work and in our wider community's work to share open practices.
-While it is in some ways limiting to start with any particular set of principles and practices, we believe it's important to share what we know and make this contribution to ongoing conversations about working open and open leadership in the world.
+While it is in some ways limiting to start with any particular set of principles and practices, we believe it is important to share what we know and make this contribution to ongoing conversations about working open and open leadership in the world.

-To put it another way: This framework is the first step of a larger, on-going project to develop curriculum, events, trainings, and online resouces like an open leadership map that will help people locate themselves and then move ahead in their open leadership journeys.
+To put it another way: This framework is the first step of a larger, on-going project to develop curriculum, events, trainings and online resouces like an open leadership map that will help people locate themselves and then move ahead in their open leadership journeys.

 If you are curious about the kinds of use cases we envision and plan for the framework, you can review and test these prototypes: